 - Resourcing issues due to the Covid-19 pandemic: members of the engineering team were required to undertake some urgent Covid-19 related work which affected resourcing and scheduling from the outset

-- Disaggregation of LGSS: in December 2020, LGSS was repatriated to the Peterborough and Cambridgeshire councils.
+- Disaggregation of LGSS: in December 2020, LGSS, which developed TECHKNOW, was repatriated to the Peterborough and Cambridgeshire councils.
 This meant that two developers left the project team and they had to move the solution to a different system – causing a lot of disruption.

 - Continuity of team members: there were significant changes in the team between the discovery phase and implementation phase meaning that certain members had to step-up into a new role.
-They highlighted that this was achieved, and they view this as a strength.
+The project team highlighted that this was achieved, and they view this as a strength.

-- Buy-in from the Learning Disability team: this is a known challenge within the organisation and this was part of the reason they developed TECHKNOW.
-The team suggested that allowing space in the budget for those colleagues to be involved in the project could have created an incentive for them to be more involved.
+- Buy-in from the Learning Disability team: this is a known challenge within the organisation and was part of the reason why TECHKNOW was developed.
+The team suggested that allowing space in the budget for Learning Disability team colleagues could have created an incentive for them to be more involved in the project.

 Impact of Covid-19